Chances are you ve gone to a commencement at some point Perhaps it was your own high school college post-grad…

 Then it’s probably just someone playing with sparklers!
 Yay!!
 Or someone’s just reloading.

-When he isn’t hiding underneath his bed or staying away from windows, Rich Alfonso contributes to The Second City Network, plays every Wednesday on the ComedySportz house team, Chaos, and performs with Spic & Tan and Shanna’s Mom in Chicago.
+When he isn’t hiding underneath his bed or staying away from windows, Rich Alfonso performs with Second City Training Center house ensemble Dumptruck, as well as with Spic & Tan and Shanna’s Mom in Chicago.